GitJasonB/newdemo/README.md

 # newdemo
-this is what I'd normally do
+this is the way I should be doing it